bahtiyartan/troia/docs/74VectorDB.rst

 Before querying a collection or inserting data into it, it's helpful to learn how to perform basic operations about collections.
 These basic operations are checking whether collection exists, creating and deleting collections.
 For all vector db opeations TROIA has VECTORDBACTION command.

-VECTORDBACTION command gets connection name and method and collection name for all operations.
+VECTORDBACTION command gets action name, connection name and collection name for all operations.
 Other parameters depend on the method to be performed.

+{action} is the operation code that to be performed such as querying and listing, deleting, creating collections, querying etc. This method names are predefined.

 {CONNECTIONNAME} is the connection that operation performed on.
 This parameters allows TROIA programmer working with multiple vector database connections simultaneously.

-{METHOD} is the operation code that to be performed such as deleting, creating, querying etc. This method names are predefined.

 {COLLECTIONNAME} is the collection name that the operation performed on.